xmatters/xm-labs-snow-ci-groups/README.md

 * [xMCIUtils.xml](xMCIUtils.xml) - A script include in the Global application scope that builds the CI upstream/downstream list.

 # Installation
 This add on is packaged as an update set.
 So login to ServiceNow and navigate to "Retrieved Update Sets" and click the "Import Update Set from XML" link.
-Select the [Engage with xMatters Related Service Groups for 5.0.1.xml](Engage with xMatters Related Service Groups for 5.0.1.xml) file and click "Upload".
+Select the [CISupportGroups5.0.1.xml](CISupportGroups5.0.1.xml) file and click "Upload".
 This will load the files into ServiceNow, but they need to be "Previewed" for any collisions.

 <kbd>
   <img src="images/preview_update_set.png" height="400">